Why your business should be using cloud services to keep your data secure.

 Businesses that run their systems in the cloud experience the ease and flexibility of open, collaborative tools while gaining better protection for their data.

-The number of businesses moving to services like Google Apps for Work is increasing every day, each of them taking advantage of the low computing costs that cloud services bring.
+The number of businesses moving to services like G Suite is increasing every day, each of them taking advantage of the low computing costs that cloud services bring.
 Productivity increases vastly as your employees are able to access email, hold video calls and collaborate on documents in real-time with colleagues and clients anywhere.
 The rise of mobile devices also means they are no longer tied to their office computers.

 So, you can see the productivity benefits of moving your business to the cloud.
 But, do you know about the security benefits?